avigewirtz/avigewirtz.github.io-/git-and-github/syncing-clone-and-source-repositories.md

 # Syncing Clone and Source Repositories

 After cloning a repository, you may subsequently wish to sync up the clone with the source repository, ensuring that they are both up to date with the latest version of the project.
-Git supports such data exchange operations through _pushing_ (uploading) and _pulling_ (downloading) models, which are accomplished via the `git push` and `git pull` commands respectively.&#x20;
+Git supports such data exchange operations through _pushing_ (uploading) and _pulling_ (downloading) models, which are carried out via the `git push` and `git pull` commands respectively.&#x20;
 Just like when you Git needed a URL when you cloned a Git repository, Git also needs a URL  for pushing or pulling with a repository.
 As such, a push or pull operation takes a URL as an argument:

 ```bash